SuperTux/supertux/INSTALL.md

 1. `cd` to the directory where you unpacked the SuperTux source archive, i.e. to the directory containing `src` and `data`.

-2. Run 'git submodule update --init --recursive'.
+2. If you git cloned this Supertux repo from Github run 'git submodule update --init --recursive' to fetch/update tinygettext, but if you got this version of Supertux from a tarball (.tar) its unnecessary to do so, since tinygettext is already in the .tar.

 3. Create and change to a new, empty build directory by running `mkdir build`, `cd build`.